 We can provide long-term care too, helping you with your regular foot checks and with maintaining the overall health of your feet!

 Yes, Bay Area Foot and Ankle Associates has specialists in Dr. John W. Scivally DPM FACFAS and Dr. Robin K. Lie DPM.
 Either doctor would be happy to see you and become your new diabetic foot specialist.
-We actually have two locations in the Walnut Creek area, so we ask that you please see our Locations page for the one closest to where you live.
+We actually have one location in the Walnut Creek area, so we ask that you please see our Locations page for the one closest to where you live.
 From that page, you’ll be able to find the location’s contact information and connect with us at our clinic.
 We’d be happy to see you for a consultation.

 Call us today for the short or long term diabetic foot care you need!

 ▸Custom Foot Orthotics